What is the evidence base for the CSNAT?

 How can I get a licence to use the CSNAT?

-The CSNAT is copyright but available, free of charge for use by practitioners supporting family carers.
-We do have a registration process and provide a licence for organisations using the tool.
+The CSNAT is copyright but available, free of charge for use by practitioners supporting family carers and researchers.
+We do have a registration process and provide a licence for organisations using the tool either in clinical practice or research.